I-OMegaMan/dataIntensive/project/readme.md

 reducer script.
 The reducer script takes the 32 byte SHA256 and attempts to crack the 16 byte encrypted message.
-Since the string is known to be ascii encoded, an ascii decode is attempted on the decrytped string.
+Since the string is known to be ascii encoded, an ascii decode is attempted on the decrypted string.
 Any successful ascii decode result is printed as a result.
 The output buffer is small enough that a human can visually inspect the decoded data to see if any message is human readable.

 ## Cluster Configuration
-The following configurations are used for this experiment:
+The experiment was run in the following configurations:
-1. Single computer without hadoop
+1. Single PC: A single computer running python and piping the mapper.py output to the reducer.py script.
-2. 2 Node cluster with hadoop.
+2. 2 Node cluster: A Hadoop Namenode with one datanode.
-3. 4 Node cluster with hadoop.
+3. 4 Node cluster: A Hadoop Namenode with three datanodes.
-4. 4 Node cluster with hadoop and different reducer thread sizes.
+4. 4 Nodes with Varying reducer threads: Increasing the number of reducer threads.

 # Setup Instructions
 ## Hardware Requirements
 1. Ubuntu 22.04 with root access.